tosilfv/scoring-app-frontend/README.md

-# Scoring App Frontend
+# Scoring Server Frontend

 ## Description

-This is the Frontend of the Scoring App.
+This is the Frontend of the Scoring Server.

 ## Installing and start up